CONGRATULATIONS WILLIAM SHATNER -- WELCOME TO THE CLUB OF STAR TREK PERSONALITIES AND FANS WHO HAVE FLOWN IN SPACE

 Astronaut Terry Virts pays tribute to Leonard Nimoy as the International Space Station flies over Boston, where Nimoy was born and raised.
 Image Credit: February 28, 2015 photo from @AstroTerry’s Twitter page

-Many of the over 1,000 people Celestis has flown on its memorial spaceflights were avid Star Trek fans.
-In fact, Celestis has honored the Star Trek spirit in its memorial services and has even dedicated an upcoming launch as Voyager 01 – The Enterprise Flight in honor of Star Trek personalities Gene and Majel Barrett-Roddenberry and James Doohan.
+Many of the over 1,200 participants Celestis has flown on its memorial spaceflights were avid Star Trek fans.
+In fact, Celestis has honored the Star Trek spirit in its memorial services and has even dedicated an upcoming launch as The Enterprise Flight in honor of Star Trek personalities Gene and Majel Barrett-Roddenberry and James Doohan, who are participants on board this historic memorial spaceflight.

 If you would like to celebrate the life of a friend or family member with a journey of remembrance and honor them in a space funeral where science fiction meets reality, you can get more information about our services here: Contact Us